j9brown/esphome-seelevel/README.md

     volume:
       name: "Water Volume"
       # Maps from level to volume
-      # Requires at least one entry, can have more for tanks of non-uniform volume
+      # Requires at least two entries, can have more for tanks of non-uniform volume
       # Entries must be arranged in non-decreasing order in both level and in volume
       # Valid units of volume are: 'gal' (gallon) and 'L' (liter)
       map:
+        - { level: 1.0, volume: 0 L }
         - { level: 5.0, volume: 25 L }
         - { level: 9.0, volume: 40 L }
       # Optionally inverts the sense of the reported volume (default is false)